poteto/hiring-without-whiteboards/README.md

 - [Euro Payment Group](http://www.europaymentgroup.com) | Frankfurt, Germany | Take-home project followed by face to face interview
 - [Exoscale](https://exoscale.ch) | Bern, Switzerland | Take-home project.
 Discussion and presentation.
 Then entire team meet.
 - [Extend](https://www.extend.com/careers) | San Francisco, CA; Dallas, TX; Remote | Phone call, a take home project similar to making a PR at work, then a meet & greet with the team.
-- [F(x)](https://fdex.com.br) | São Paulo, Brazil | Skype interview, Take-home project and onsite interview to evaluate the candidate
+- [F(x)](https://fdex.com.br) | São Paulo, Brazil | Skype interview, Take-home project and onsite interview to evaluate the candidate.
-- [Facebook (Front End Engineer)](https://www.facebook.com/careers/jobs) | Tel Aviv, Israel; London, UK; US: Menlo Park, CA; Seattle, WA; Washington, DC | Initial phone code interview, then on site interview (or remote when not possible) with code and design / architecture interviews.
-All questions are based on actual problems the company has solved in the past.
 - [Facile.it](https://jobs.facile.it) | Milan, Italy; Cagliari, Italy; Remote | Initial call/Skype interview with HR.
 Tech interview about OOP concepts, HTTP and REST API design questions with 2 engineers.
 Brief talk with VP of Engineering or CTO.
 - [Fairwinds](https://fairwinds.com/careers) | Remote | Start with a brief talk with CTO or VP of Engineering, take home coding challenge, then remote interviews with several people on the engineering team
 - [Falcon.io](https://www.falcon.io/jobs/) | Copenhagen, Denmark | Initial call/Skype culture interview.
 Take-home tech assignment (game) and code review.
 On-site Interview about your experience and meeting the team.